Modified Atmosphere Packaging

 How does Modified Atmosphere Packaging Work?

-MAP consists of the optimal blend of atmospheric gases within a high barrier or permeable package.
+Modified atmosphere packaging (MAP) consists of the optimal blend of atmospheric gases within a high barrier or permeable package.
 These gases include a finely balanced mix of pure oxygen, carbon dioxide and nitrogen.

 The packaging can include plastic films, foils and other packaging materials with specified gas or water permeability.
 The atmosphere within these high barrier substrates is controlled through a precisely adjusted gas blend which provides the specific respiration needs for each food product.
 For example, meats generally benefit from a MAP containing 70-80 % oxygen, whereas seafoods and shellfish usually benefit from low oxygen levels and more carbon dioxide.